jacaseyclyde/jacaseyclyde.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a PhD candidate in the Department of Physics at the University of Connecticut, and visiting researcher in the Departmment of Physics at Yale University.
-I research supermassive black hole binaries, dual AGN, and binary quasars.

-        I use electromagnetic and gravitational wave observations to develop self-consistent, multi-messenger models of supermassive black hole populations.
+        I use Bayesian analysis techniques to develop models of supermassive black hole binaries.
+In particular, I am intersted in hierarchical Bayesian models, which can be used to combine information from disparate data sources while accounding for systematic differences between data sets.
+This produces models which are more robust to systematic uncertainties that may be present in individual data sets.

         Please reach out to collaborate 😃
     design: